Skip to main content

 Important note regarding working with livestock

 Our Rural Skills workshops are designed to involve working with livestock in our Education Byre.
 For insurance purposes we can only allow those aged 14 and over to work with our livestock.
-If any of your pupils are aged 13 and under, you are welcome to book this workshop, however please note working with livestock will not be included on the day and the workshop will be tweaked to suit.
+If any of your pupils are aged 13 and under, you are welcome to book this workshop, however please note working with livestock will not be included on the day and the workshop will be tweaked to reflect this.
 If your group includes pupils aged 13 and under please ensure you indicate this in the booking questionnaire.
 If you would like to discuss this further before booking, please contact us at dh.education@kings-foundation.org

 Back to top